gygias/yammer/README.md

 # yammer

 Yammer is a C library simplifying the process of creating secure multi-stream connections over the local network.
+It also profiles available connection methods between machines with multiple network interfaces, allowing the user to switch to a faster connection method should one become available after the initial connection is made.

 The library is cross-platform, supporting Windows, OS X, iOS, Linux (and ostensibly Android).
 Visual Studio solution, Xcode project, and makefile are provided.
 It depends on OpenSSL and mDNSResponder, which are included in Apple & Linux platforms, and available for Windows.
 32-bit OpenSSL libraries for Windows, pre-built with Microsoft VC are included in the project source.